 Welcome

-Currently I work as Principal Researcher at Microsoft Research, Affiliate Associate Professor at the University of Washington, serve as an advisor for Koidra and as Area Editor for IEEE Signal Processing Magazine Newsletter.
-I have had the priviledge to be a Senior member of IEEE, to serve as part of organizing committee of ACL 2020 as one of the virtual infrastructure chairs, to work as a mentor at Microsoft AI School from 2017 to 2019 and Microsoft AI Residency Program from 2019 to 2020, and to have R&D collaboration with various Microsoft product teams in Microsoft Azure (image captioning, hate speech detection), Office (document recommendation), Bing (text-image retrieval) and CELA (developing an intitial NLP system to understand legal contracts).
+I work as Staff Research Scientist at Google, Affiliate Associate Professor at the University of Washington, and serve as an advisor for Koidra.
+I am a Senior member of IEEE and have had the priviledge to serve as Area Editor for IEEE Signal Processing Magazine Newsletter, was part of the organizing committee of ACL 2020 as one of the virtual infrastructure chairs, and worked as a mentor at Microsoft AI School (2017-2019) and Microsoft AI Residency Program (2019-2020).
+Some of the most impactful projects that I have had the privilege to lead and to be part of have been through collaborations with various teams in industry including Microsoft Cogitive Services (image captioning), Azure (hate speech detection which resulted in ToxiGen that has been used in Llama2, Code Llama, Orca1, Orca2, phi-1.5, phi-2, Llama2 Long-Context, Google’s Gemma, and also to detect toxicity in Laws and Econ Forums[1, 2]), Office (document recommendation), Bing (New Bing, text-image retrieval), and CELA (an intitial NLP system to understand legal contracts).

-I have a PhD in Electrical and Computer Engineering from the University of British Columbia advised by Rabab Ward and Li Deng where I worked on Sparse Decomposition and Compressive Sensing and Deep Sentence Representations for Web Search Engines and Information Retrieval which received IEEE Signal Processing Society Best Paper Award 2018.
-My MSc and BSc were in Electrical Engineering.
+I have a Ph.D. in Electrical and Computer Engineering where I worked on Sparse Decomposition and Compressive Sensing and Deep Sentence Representations for Web Search Engines and Information Retrieval which received IEEE Signal Processing Society Best Paper Award 2018.
+My M.Sc. and B.Sc. were in Electrical Engineering.

 News: